mahuntington/IDEXX-Notes/javascript.md

-numbers.push(26) //adds a number to the last position of the array numbers.shift() //remove the first element and returns it numbers.unshift(56) //adds a number to the first position of the array and pushes everything down
+numbers.push(26) //adds a number to the last position of the array numbers.shift() //remove the first element and returns it numbers.unshift(56) //adds a number to the first position of the array and pushes everything down numbers.splice(startIndex, numberOfItemsToRemove); //remove an element at a specified index and shift elements to the right down
 ```

 ## Equality